 A brain tumor is a noncancerous (benign) or cancerous (malignant) growth in the brain.
 It may originate in the brain or have spread (metastasized) to the brain from another part of the body.

 Brain tumors are slightly more common among men than women.
 Only meningiomas, which are noncancerous, are more common among women.
 Brain tumors usually develop during early or middle adulthood but may develop at any age.
 They are becoming more common among older people.

-Brain tumors may be primary or secondary.
-Primary brain tumors originate in the cells within or next to the brain.
-These tumors may be cancerous or noncancerous.
-Either type of brain tumor is serious because the skull is rigid, providing no room for the tumor to expand.
-Also, tumors may develop near parts of the brain that control vital functions.
-Secondary brain tumors are metastases originating in another part of the body and thus are always cancerous.
+Brain tumors—whether cancerous or not—can cause serious problems because the skull is rigid, providing no room for the tumor to expand.
+Also, tumors may develop near parts of the brain that control vital functions and cause problems.